 You could also use the answers to monetize your site.
 Once you learn which topics your audience is most interested in, you can create products around those topics.

 5. Which is better: long or short content?

-If you’ve ever been to Quick Sprout before, you’d notice that I like long content.
+If you’ve ever been to Quick Sprout before, you’d notice that we like long content.

-Writing longer content helps get extra search traffic, but more importantly, it allows me to go into great detail on a particular topic and include lots of examples.
+Writing longer content helps get extra search traffic, but more importantly, it allows us to go into great detail on a particular topic and include many examples.

 It works for me, but it doesn’t work for everyone.
 In fact, the top two reasons why people don’t read content are related to content being too long: